mantidproject/documents/Design/downloads/downloads.md

 1. Developer `clones` the download repo _or_ updates their local copy.
 2. Developer runs `create-manifest.py` with the release version number.
 This generates a new file in the `releases` folder with the corrosponding version, e.g.

-    python tools/create-manifest.py 3.2
+    python tools/create-manifest.py 3.2-2014-07-11

 3. Developer runs `python tools/build-site.py` to generate the static site.
 This script uses the files in the `releases` folder to popular the _latest release_ information, and the _archives_ page.
-4. Once the developer verifies the contents of the static site is correct (e.g. all download links work correctly) they add the release file generate above (`git add releases/*`)
+4. Once the developer verifies the contents of the static site is correct (e.g. all download links work correctly) they add the release file generated above (`git add releases/*`)
 5. They then commit the change made and push it to origin.
 Once modified a jenkins job is ran that re-builds the site on the Mantid server.

 Folder structure